l8cv/BusterX/README.md

 ### News 🎉
 - `2025/07/19`: 🚀 We introduce [BusterX++](https://www.alphaxiv.org/abs/2507.14632), an advanced MLLM for unified cross-modal AIGC detection and explanation~

+> [!IMPORTANT]
+> **GenBuster-200K-mini** is now available on Hugging Face!
+This mini version includes a subset of the training data along with the complete test and benchmark, perfect for quick experimentation and evaluation.
+Download it here: [\[📦️🤗GenBuster-200K-mini\]](https://huggingface.co/datasets/l8cv/GenBuster-200K-mini)

 ### Citation